Skip to main content

 Why Is a Colonoscopy Recommended at Age 50?

-The risk of colon cancer at ages younger than 50 is small and the risk goes up significantly past the age of 50.
+The risk of colon cancer significantly increases past the age of 50.
 At the time of colonoscopy, your doctor is looking for polyps.
-Most of these polyps can be removed at the time of the procedure which then eliminates the risk of that polyp turning into cancer.
+Most of these polyps can be removed at the time of the procedure, which then eliminates the risk of that polyp turning into cancer.
 This makes colonoscopy an especially effective tool at preventing cancer because precancerous lesions are removed before they have a chance to turn into cancer as opposed to other screening modalities like mammography which are effective by finding cancer earlier.